 The agricultural sector is a relevant source of pollution of water bodies, air and soil.
 Fertilization and use of pesticides are among the major polluting components of drinking water.
 Moreover, the application of mulch films and sewage sludge are also sources of microplastics.
 The Environmental Implementation Review highlights that limited progress was achieved in the reduction of pollution of water bodies due to excessive fertilization in the primary sector.
 In particular, many Member States have problems in relation to the implementation of the Nitrates Directive and should step up their efforts to further reduce nitrate pollution from agriculture in groundwater and eutrophication [233].

 The current policies on nitrate pollution reduction focus on changing farmer behaviour, but policymakers might consider targeting actors in the agri-food chain beyond the farm.
 For instance, the fertilizer industry and wastewater treatment companies can contribute to influence farm-level nitrogen management.
 This approach would shift the regulatory burden away from farmers and transform a complex non-point-source problem into a series of more manageable point-source approaches [201].

-Fostering research and innovation in the fertilizer industry is also recommended as, globally, a limited number of R&D policies and a reduced budget is devoted to nitrogen pollution are in place compared to, e.g., the pharmaceutical and seed industries.
+Fostering research and innovation is a primary objective within the EC Competitiveness Compass [2].
+This is particularly important for the development of enhanced-efficiency fertilizers, which can significantly reduce nitrogen pollution.
+Indeed, globally, the fertilizer industry has a limited number of R&D policies and a reduced budget is devoted to nitrogen pollution are in place compared to, e.g., the pharmaceutical and seed industries [194].

 The ‘Knowledge for INMAP’ project, developed by the JRC during the year 2021, aimed to gather scientific knowledge and data available in the EU to support the discussion and preparation of the INMAP (Integrated Nutrient Management Action Plan).
 The plan covers all sectors and environmental compartments involved in the nitrogen (N) and phosphorus (P) cycles.
 The JRC project included the description of the current flows of N and P in the EU, considering all sources and sectors involved (agriculture, industries, urban, energy and transport) and all environmental losses in air, water, and soils.
-It evaluated the distance to environmental targets, and analysed the possible measures to reduce nutrient pollution at different intervention points in the nutrient cycle.
+It evaluated the distance to environmental targets and analysed the possible measures to reduce nutrient pollution at different intervention points in the nutrient cycle.
 The project conclusions highlighted the following measures for the reduction of the nitrogen pollution [234]:

 Optimize agricultural practices promoting balanced mineral fertilization to adjust nitrogen application in areas with surplus or deficit